 How do you keep score in bowling?

-There are a few different ways to keep score in bowling, including the ten-pin system and the candle system.
-In the ten-pin system, which is used in most professional tournaments, a strike counts as 10 points while spare counts as 1 point.
+There are a few different ways to keep score in bowling, including the ten-pin system and the candle system, which are both decided by the resulting pinfall.
+In the ten-pin system, which is used in most professional tournaments, a strike counts as 10 points, while spare counts as 1 point.
 A “perfect game,” when all strikes are thrown in succession with no misses, is 300 total points (or 30 X 10).
-The candle system uses 9 pins for scoring: 1 point for each pin knocked down on the first ball, 2 points for knocking down all 9 pins on the second ball, and 3 additional points if you manage to knock them all down again on your third and final throw.
+The candle system uses 9 pins for scoring: 1 point for each pin knocked down on the first ball, 2 points for knocking down all 9 pins on the second ball, and 3 bonus points if you manage to knock them all down again on your third and final throw.
 There is also a variation of this called “Canadian.”
+These numbers are tracked with the provided score cards.

 What are the terms used in bowling?